MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - Connect Virtual WAN hubs to on-premises datacenters using ExpressRoute.

-- Connect branches/remote locations to the nearest Virtual WAN hub via site-to-site VPN, or enable branch connectivity to Virtual WAN via an SD-WAN partner solution.
+- Connect branches and remote locations to the nearest Virtual WAN hub via site-to-site VPN, or enable branch connectivity to Virtual WAN via an SD-WAN partner solution.

 - Connect end users to the Virtual WAN hub via a point-to-site VPN.